Is this a new Trump? Abrupt reversals may reflect experience

 “I felt pretty strongly that they had a tremendous power” over North Korea, he said in an interview with The Wall Street Journal.
 “But it’s not what you would think.”

 That’s just one of several recent comments offering insight into what looks like a moderate makeover for an immoderate president.
-As he approaches 100 days in office he appears to be increasingly embracing what he describes as his “flexibility” — acknowledging he may not have thought deeply about some of the issues he shouted about throughout his political campaign.
+As he approaches 100 days in office Trump appears to be increasingly embracing what he describes as his “flexibility” — acknowledging he may not have thought deeply about some of the issues he shouted about throughout his political campaign.

 Most Read Stories